emlynoregan/sUTL-spec/README.md

     "##" + <JSONPath>

 is equivalent to

     {
         "&": "path",
         "path": <JSONPath>
     }

 ie: it evaluates to a list containing zero or more selected items

 and

     "#" + <JSONPath>

 is equivalent to the head of the list returned by

     "##" + <JSONPath>

 or null if the list is empty.

-    Also equivalent to
+It'a also equivalent to

     {
-      "!": "*.head",
+        "!": "#*.head",
         "list": "##" + <JSONPath>
     }

 using "*.head" from the core library.

 ### if

 "if" is a conditional statement.
 If the transform "cond" evaluates to true, it evaluates to the transform "true", or to the transform "false" otherwise.

 Format:

     {
         "&": "if",
         "cond": transform,
         "true": transform,
         "false": transform
     }

+Example:

+    {
+        "&": "if",
+        "cond": { "&": ">", "a": 3, "b": 4 },
+        "true": "3 is greater than 4",
+        "false": "3 is not greater than 4"
+    }

+evaluates to

+    "3 is not greater than 4"

+### keys

+Given a dictionary, "keys" evaluates to the list of keys (in no particular order).

+Format:

+    {
+        "&": "keys",
+        "map": dictionary,
+    }

+Example:

+    {
+        "&": "keys",
+        "map": {"b": 3, "f": 7}
+    }

+evaluates to

+    [ "b", "f" ]

+### values

+Given a dictionary, "values" evaluates to the list of values (in no particular order).

+Format:

+    {
+        "&": "values",
+        "map": dictionary,
+    }

+Example:

+    {
+        "&": "values",
+        "map": {"b": 3, "f": 7}
+    }

+evaluates to

+    [ 3, 7 ]

 ## Core

 There is a core library "core_emlynoregan_com" available at [http://emlynoregan.github.io/sUTL-spec/sUTL_core.json] .